HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/analysis-nustar-lightcurve.md

 We are interested in *NuSTAR* observation `60001110002`.
 To obtain the full path to the data directory, we can use [Xamin](https://heasarc.gsfc.nasa.gov/xamin/) and select `FTP Paths` in `Data Products Cart` to find the path:  `/FTP/nustar/data/obs/00/6//60001110002/`.

-You can also see the [Getting Started](getting-started.md), [Data Access](data-access.md) and  [Finding and Downloading Data](data-find-download.md) tutorials for examples using `pyVO` to find the data.
+You can also see the <span style="color:red">add reference here when structure is restored</html> tutorials for examples using `pyVO` to find the data.

 On Sciserver, all the data is available locally in the path `/FTP/...`.

 In the case of *NuSTAR*, we don't even have to copy the data.
-We can call the pipleline tool using that data path.
+We can call the pipeline tool using that data path.

 ```{code-cell} ipython3
 obsid = '60001110002'